YuHsuan-Hwang/ImageViewer/README.md

     * show cursor position

 ## Issues
-* x axis coordinate does not show after reversed x axis
+* x axis coordinate is not shown when negative dx is used
-* cursor jumps to different positions when zooming
+* zooming is blocked when showing new profile data

 ## Future Work
 * animation